pbakaus/viewporter/README.markdown

 Easy layouting?
 ---------------

 Yep.
-Take a *<div>*, position it absolutely, set its width and height to "50%", left and bottom to 0 and the background to any color.
+Take a *&lt;div&gt;*, position it absolutely, set its width and height to "50%", left and bottom to 0 and the background to any color.
 With Viewporter enabled,  it will be placed at the bottom left corner of the window, and stretch to the middle of the window.
 Sounds obvious right?
 It isn't really, when you want a maximized window.

 API
 ---